Pushmo World: Plot and setting

 Mallo and children come back at the Pushmo Park for its re-opening and Papy Blox and his dog Brutus wait for them.
 However, similar to the first time, children are trapped within the Pushmos; they witness Brutus jumping on the "reset switches" (switches that reset the Pushmo) across all the park.
 Again, Mallo set across the new Pushmo Park to rescue children; when done, Brutus explains that he loves this gadget and did not want to cause the mess.
 Mallo later leaves with the children.
 The next day, Papa Blox presents to Mallo the Bonus Pushmo.

 Gameplay

 Basics

 The player, as the round cat Mallo, rescues children from atop three-dimensional, colored block puzzles called Pushmos.
 The player approaches a block, holds down a button, and either pulls or pushes the blocks to climb the tower.
 There are 250 levels.

 Create and share

 The game includes a puzzle editor (Pushmo Studio) wherein players can build their own puzzles and share them via QR code or an in-game World Pushmo Fair, a Miiverse online service.

+The Pushmo Fair was discontinued with Miiverse on November 7, 2017, however QR code sharing is still possible.